Regional Transportation Programs

 Surface Transportation Program (STP).
 Through its subregional Councils of Mayors (COMs), CMAP administers the region's STP.
 COMs are defined by specific geographic boundaries, with six in suburban Cook County and one for each of the five collar counties.
 Each Council of Mayors receives an annual STP allocation and is responsible for programming those funds.
 Council projects must meet all federal eligibility requirements, including being located on a federal-aid eligible route, and must be sponsored and implemented by a local community within the council.

-Transportation Alternatives Program (TAP).
-With the passage of Moving Ahead for Progress in the 21st Century (MAP-21), Congress created the new TAP to support non-motorized transportation.
+Transportation Alternatives Program - Local (TAP-L).
+With the passage of Moving Ahead for Progress in the 21st Century (MAP-21), Congress created the new TAP local program to support non-motorized transportation.
 CMAP is using a competitive process to select projects to fund under this program.

 Transportation Improvement Program (TIP).
 As metropolitan Chicago's agenda for surface transportation, the TIP lists all federally funded projects and regionally significant, non-federally funded projects programmed for implementation in the next four years.
 The TIP helps both the transportation community and the general public track the use of local, state, and federal transportation funds in support of implementing GO TO 2040.